 Walk with our local guides through an ancient underground tunnel dug by the native ‘Chaggas’ people to escape from livestock raiders and which served as a hiding place for kids and mothers during inter-tribal wars in the 18th century.

 Mount Kilimanjaro Trek

-In February 2019, join The Explorer’s Passage on this special expedition to the top of Mount Kilimanjaro, Africa’s highest peak.
+Join The Explorer’s Passage on this special expedition to the top of Mount Kilimanjaro, Africa’s highest peak.
 Explorers from every corner of the Earth will come together.
 The Explorer’s Passage, ClimateForce, and Jane Goodall’s global youth program Roots & Shoots will be joining forces to drive conservation efforts in Tanzania.
 Our mission is to help with the environmental degradation in the area around Mount Kilimanjaro.

 The Machame route, also referred to as the Whiskey route, is one of the most popular routes on Kilimanjaro and a favorite for trekkers.
 Despite being a tough climb compared to the Marangu route, the Machame route has one of the highest summit success rates given the topography of the route which allows climbers to “trek high & sleep low” hence making it a more favorable route for acclimatization.
 Unlike the Marangu route which is a gradual ascent, the Machame route is has steeper trails and climbers walk longer distances.
 This route offers some of the most spectacular scenery while on the mountain.
 The Machame route starts in the south west side of the mountain and proceeds steeply north, traversing the Shira plateau and eventually joining the Shira and Lemosho routes at the Shira camp.